-Little bit of a scramble up some rocky sections on the way up after a crazy nice viewpoint.
-Way down is extremely friendly -- gentle grade and gorgeous leafy scenery.
+This route has a little bit of a scramble up some rocky sections on the way up to the summit after a really nice viewpoint.
+The way back down is extremely friendly with gentle grades and gorgeous leafy scenery.

 Features: Lake — Views